Note

 - Check the

-- The encryption property of a disk created from an instant access snapshot can't be updated during disk hydration and you can't update the encryption settings for Ultra Disks and Premium SSD v2 that currently have instant access snapshots
+- The encryption property of a disk created from an instant access snapshot can't be updated during disk hydration and you can't update the encryption settings for Ultra Disks and Premium SSD v2 that currently have active instant access snapshots

-- Attaching Ultra Disks and Premium SSD v2 across fault domains (using either a VM in an availability set or a Virtual Machine Scale Set) triggers the background data copy and prevents you from creating an instant access snapshot during the copy.
+- Attaching Ultra Disks and Premium SSD v2 across fault domains (using either a VM in an availability set or a Virtual Machine Scale Set) triggers the background data copy and prevents you from creating an instant access snapshot during the background data copy.

 Regional availability